deepsky/SQL-Code-Assistant-/sqlassistant-plugin11/SqlAssistantPlugin/readme.txt

  trove4j.jar
  util.jar

-(Build #IC-111.69 was used for the building of the plugin)

 Also, Oracle JDBC driver (ojdbc5.jar) is needed to build the plugin.
 The driver can be downloaded free of charge from Oracle Technet.